A Graphic of the Top-Performing Project Management Products

 Products Are Scored Based on User Reviews and Other Data

 You can find the full FrontRunners methodology here, but the gist is that products are scored in two areas, Capability and Value.

-To be considered at all, products must have at least 20 reviews and meet minimum user rating scores.
-They also have to offer a core set of functionality—for example, task management, collaboration and project planning/scheduling, as well as at least one of the following: reporting/project tracking, time tracking or file sharing/document management.
+To be considered at all, products must have at least 25 reviews and meet minimum user rating scores.
+They also have to offer a core set of functionality—for example, to place on the Project Management FRQ a product has to offer at least three of the following: bid management, project scheduling, document control, job costing and change orders.